 Folk chanteuse Brona McVittie is lead singer and harpist for the London Lasses and a member of neo-impressionist outfit littlebow.
 She is currently producing her debut solo LP We Are the Wildlife – a collection of fable pop and traditional balladry steeped in the majesty of her native County Down.
 She is collaborating on several other releases with Orla Wren, Keiron Phelan and Myles Cochran.
 Her composition You Are My Sister was released on Rural Colours on 30 May 2017 as part of a tribute to the late Pauline Oliveros.
-Her single Under the Pines (a double A side featuring Newry Mountain) will premiere on FOLK RADIO UK on 19 June 2017 in the run up to the release of her debut solo LP.
+Her single Under the Pines (a double A side featuring Newry Mountain) premiered on FOLK RADIO UK on 19 June 2017 in the run up to the release of her debut solo LP.

 As a full-time professional musician Brona is first and foremost a singer.
 As a trained biologist her self-penned songs are often imbued with elements of the natural world.
 Drawing her inspiration across a range of styles particularly folk, classical and electronic music, Brona enjoys experimenting with textures from different musical cultures.
 She has arranged music for many bands and singing groups, and has worked hard over the past few years to improve her production skills.
 In 2016 she produced 12 singles under the moniker Queen of Corkbots; her TOTM (Track of the Month) series.